 Sophisticated Procedures Can Diagnose and Treat Difficult Conditions

-Patients are referred to the Penn Lung Center’s Interventional Pulmonology Program when they need an advanced procedure to make an accurate diagnosis or treat a difficult condition.
+Patients are referred to the Harron Lung Center's Interventional Pulmonology Program when they need an advanced procedure to make an accurate diagnosis or treat a difficult condition.
 Often, these procedures are less invasive than other surgical options.
 Some of the procedures available at Penn are listed below.

 - EBUS (endobronchial ultrasound) and navigational bronchoscopy utilize state-of-the-art equipment to find small pulmonary nodules, masses or lymph nodes for biopsy.
 With these minimally invasive biopsies, an accurate diagnosis and personalized treatment plan can be established.
 In many instances, patients can avoid a more invasive surgical biopsy.

 - Laser bronchoscopy, a procedure used to clear malignant and benign airway obstructions.
 A bronchoscope is inserted into the airway and a laser is used to destroy the obstruction.
-The Penn Lung Center performs between 50 and 100 laser bronchoscopic procedures each year.
+The Harron Lung Center performs between 50 and 100 laser bronchoscopic procedures each year.

 - Endobronchial stenting, a technique in which a stent is inserted in a patient's central airway to keep the airway open and allow a patient to breathe easier.
 This procedure is performed under conscious sedation or general anesthesia, depending on the patient's need and condition.
 Penn's Interventional Pulmonology Program is one of the highest volume centers in country performing endobronchial stenting.